 Don't switch if:

 - You're on Tabnine's enterprise plan with on-prem deployment already set up.
 Different scope entirely.
-Bodega One doesn't have an enterprise server product at this stage.
+Bodega One Code doesn't have an enterprise server product at this stage.

 - Your workflow runs across 5+ different editors and you need plugin-based coverage everywhere.
-Bodega One is a standalone IDE.
+Bodega One Code is a standalone IDE.

 - You're grandfathered on an existing Dev plan and want zero-configuration autocomplete with no model decisions.
 That's a legitimate tradeoff, though the plan isn't available to new users anymore.